dolanor/qweb/README.txt

 What is QWeb ?
 --------------
-QWeb is web framework (mainly an XML templating system) implemented in various laguages.
+QWeb is web framework (mainly an XML templating system) implemented in various languages.

 The core component of qweb is its cool XML templating engine.
 Some versions only implements that.
 While others (python/php) provide additional components.